sevaC40gn04/1brcInCSharp/README.md

 So, what takes 3x times longer to process a string key.
 After digging Microsoft dictionary code (and debugging it), it was clear that string hash is calculated based on entirely randomized base.
 Withing the same dictionary instance, it will be calculated as the same value, but once the same string key added to a different dictionary instance, hash is different.
 The integer hash across different dictionary instances will be the same. it's understandable that string processing takes more time, but - is it a source of the big difference ?

-Seems that the collision fact is correlated to the nature of the key value.
+Seems that the collision fact is correlated to the nature of the key value itself.

 Check out unit tests (DictionaryCollisionTest) that is trying to calculate number of key hash collisions based on the nature of the key and predictability of data set.
 It contains three tests: